microsoft/r-server-hospital-length-of-stay/Visualize_Results.md

  <br/>
  <img src="images/vis3.png" >

  3. If you are connecting to a SQL Server on a different machine, replace "localhost" with the server IP address in the next three queries.
+For now, ignore the permission alerts.
  <img src="images/vis3b.png">

 4. 9.
 Next, click on `Close` and `Apply`.
 If prompted, select `Yes`.
  <br/>
  <img src="images/vis4.png" >

-5. Now in the Dashboard window, click on `Refresh`.
+5. You may be prompted one or more times for permission to Run Native Database Queries.
+If you don't see this, select `Refresh` in the Dashboard window.
  <br/>
  <img src="images/vis5.png"  >

-6. You may be prompted one or more times for permission to Run Native Database QUeries.
-Select Run.
+6. Once you see the Run Native Database Queries, select `Run`.
  <br/>
  <img src="images/vis6.png"  >